leondelachaux/mixup/README.md

 ## Training
 Use `python train2.py` to train a new model.
 I ran the code on a kaggle notebook, but it also works on Google Colab.
-First, I import the CIFAR-10-C and CIFAR-100-C datasets with
+First, import the CIFAR-10-C and CIFAR-100-C datasets with

 ```
 !mkdir -p ./data/cifar